 What to Take When Traveling with a Picky Eater and Kids younger than ten years old:

 Personally, I noticed a remarkable discovery.
-When there isn’t much of a choice (and not the ones he is used) he will eat it – very basic variations of it, but hunger wins out.
+When there isn’t much of a choice (and not the ones he is used to) he will eat it – very basic variations of it, but hunger wins out.

 However, it is a good idea to bring along (just in case):